High harmonic generation from a Bose-Einstein condensate: Discussion

 In summary, this work has established the connection of strong laser field physics with ultracold atoms, i.e. it connects quantum optical HHG with ultracold quantum gases, specifically Bose-Einstein condensation.
-Since Bose-Einstein condensates exhibit strong quantum many-body effects, this can lead to unique HHG phenomena not observed in simpler systems, and the rich structure of Bose gases allows a new platform to study many-body effects on the emission of high-order harmonics~\cite{silva2018high}.
-Generating high-order harmonics from a BEC opens up the possibility of exploring new regimes of HHG, potentially leading to new applications in attosecond science, or to measure the dynamics of an ultracold quantum gas on the attosecond time-scale.
+Since Bose-Einstein condensates exhibit strong quantum many-body effects, this can lead to unique HHG phenomena absent in simpler systems, such that the rich structure of Bose gases presents a new platform to study many-body effects on the emission of high-order harmonics~\cite{silva2018high}.
+Generating high-order harmonics from a BEC opens up the possibility of exploring novel regimes of HHG, potentially leading to new applications in attosecond science, or to measure the dynamics of an ultracold quantum gas on the attosecond time-scale.